Frequently Asked Questions

 The holding company of the Nova Property Group is Nova PropGrow.

-Frontier is an in-house accounting, finance, tax, company secretarial and stakeholder administration and communication services provider company, contracted by Nova Properties.
-It is 100% owned by Nova Properties and as such enables significant cost savings.
+Frontier is an accounting, finance, tax, secretarial and stakeholder administration and communication services provider company, contracted by Nova Properties.

 As per the Directors page on the website.

-There are four Directors, three executive and one non-executive.
+There are six Directors, three executive and three non-executive.

 No. Nova Properties had proposed a listing to its stakeholders at the end of 2017.